How to choose trail running shoes

-Former winter Olympian, Ironman and Coast to Coast Race Director, Richard Ussher, knows a thing or two about running on tricky surfaces.
+Former winter Olympian, Ironman and Kathmandu Coast to Coast Race Director, Richard Ussher, knows a thing or two about running on tricky surfaces.
 He shares his top tips on how to select the best trail running shoes.

-The type of trail is important as the traction required from your sole will vary significantly.
-For example, if you run somewhere where it’s often muddy, you’ll want a longer spike-style sole.
+Muddy conditions: if you run somewhere where it’s often muddy, you’ll want a longer spike-style sole.

 Look for the amount of protection your shoe gives you underfoot and around the sides.
 Generally the rougher the trail, the more protection you’ll want — to avoid bashing up your feet.